Redheaded woman looking at clipboard with her hand pressed to her forehead

 Menopause brings about a lot of changes, and some of those changes impact your pelvic floor.
 Hormones, such as estrogen, help keep the vaginal muscles strong and flexible, but those levels typically drop during and after menopause.
 As a result, the support system that we call the pelvic floor lets the bladder ease into the vagina.

 While there isn't much you can do to restore estrogen levels after menopause, you can take measures to boost the tone and strength of your pelvic structures.
 Performing regular Kegel exercises with your doctor's consent and adopting a healthy lifestyle may help you activate and enhance your pelvic floor muscles.
-Be sure to avoid severe exertion that can damage pelvic floor organs and supporting tissues.Ā
+Be sure to avoid severe exertion that can damage pelvic floor organs and supporting tissues.

-Bladder Prolapse SymptomsĀ
+Bladder Prolapse Symptoms

 Bladder prolapse typically comes with some symptoms that are hard to ignore, so you may not know you have it, but you'll at least know something is wrong.
-Many women with bladderĀ prolapse experience stress incontinence, which is when laughter, coughs, or other activities that put pressure on the bladder cause bladder leaks.
+Many women with bladder prolapse experience stress incontinence, which is when laughter, coughs, or other activities that put pressure on the bladder cause bladder leaks.

 Another symptom is feeling like you need to pee even though you've just gone.
 The most common symptom with bladder prolapse, though, is feeling like there's a ball in your vagina.
 Other signs to look for include: